aaronkaplan/intelmq/docs/proposal.md

+# TODOs:
+* Do replace `user` to `admin`

 # Proposal

 ## Definitions

+### Configurations

 * **user runtime configuration:** `runtime.conf`, a configuration file used by user to configure bots and also used by intelmqctl to manage the bots.
 * **internal runtime configuration:** `.runtime.conf`, a hidden configuration file only used by intelmqctl to track the last successfully configuration used to run bot(s).
 This file is located in same directory as user runtime configuration.

+Having two runtime configurations as mentioned before is important to scenarios such as:

+1. Admin execute the command to start the botnet.
+In this case there are 10 bots configured as `botnet: True`.
+2. Admin accidently remove mannually a bot with `bot_id: my-bot-1` from user runtime configuration without stopping it previously.
+3. Admin add mannually a new bot with `bot_id: my-bot-2` to user runtime configuration.
+4. Admin execute the command to start the botnet which will do the following:
+ 1. do nothing to the bots which were already started in the first execution of the command to start the botnet
+ 2. start normally the `bot_id: my-bot-2`
+ 3. will let the `bot_id: my-bot-1` running but will also add the configuration stored in internal runtime configuration to the user runtime configuration in order to prevent possible lost of bot configuration by this user mistake.
+The correct procedure is stop bot first and then remove bot configuration from user runtime configuration.

+### Botnet

+* **botnet:** botnet is bla bla bla

+### Configuration

+In order to keep track of bots that are running and their configurations, `intelmqctl` will always keep a currently running state version of user runtime configuration which is always generated after every `intelmqctl` action command such as `start`, `stop`, etc. In an user perspective, there is no need to be aware of this because is just an internal file used by intelmqctl.

 ## Configurations Required
 ```